beecars/mveUNet/README.txt

                      A component of the training process (not standalone).
    -- utils.py       A variety of image reading, data coallating, plotting,
                      and other tools used throughtout the project.

+unet-multiclass/        **** NOT WORKING WELL ****
+   -- Largely the same contents as /unet/ but functions are adapted to enable
+      multiclass segmentations.
 -------------------------------------------------------------------------------